Soil carbon: Carbon catchment health

-Forest soils

-Forest soils constitute a large pool of carbon.
-Anthropogenic activities such as deforestation cause releases of carbon from this pool, which may significantly increase the concentration of greenhouse gas (GHG) in the atmosphere.
+Measuring data on soil organic carbon

 Under the United Nations Framework Convention on Climate Change (UNFCCC), countries must estimate and report GHG emissions and removals, including changes in carbon stocks in all five pools (above- and below-ground biomass, dead wood, litter, and soil carbon) and associated emissions and removals from land use, land-use change and forestry activities, according to the Intergovernmental Panel on Climate Change's good practice guidance.
-Tropical deforestation represents nearly 25 percent of total anthropogenic GHG emissions worldwide.
+Tropical deforestation represents nearly 25% of total anthropogenic GHG emissions worldwide.
 Deforestation, forest degradation, and changes in land management practices can cause releases of carbon from soil to the atmosphere.
 For these reasons, reliable estimates of soil organic carbon stock and stock changes are needed for Reducing emissions from deforestation and forest degradation and GHG reporting under the UNFCCC.

+In 1996, Least-Limiting Water Range (LLWR) was created to quantify the physical changes in soil.
+This indicator measures changes in available water capacity, soil structure, air filed porosity, soil strength, and oxygen diffusion rate.
+Changes in LLWR are known to alter ecosystems but it's to a different capacity in each region.
+For example, in polar regions where temperatures are more susceptible to drastic changes, melting permafrost can expose more land which leads to higher rates of plant growth and eventually, higher carbon absorption.
+In contrast, tropical environments experience worsening soil quality because soil aggregation levels decrease with higher temperatures.